 NorthWest Copper Corp. (the "Company" or "NorthWest"), formerly Serengeti Resources Inc. was incorporated on March 5, 1973, under the laws of the Province of British Columbia, Canada, and its principal activity is the acquisition and exploration of mineral properties in Canada.
-The Company's shares are traded on the TSX Venture Exchange ("TSX-V") under the symbol "SIR".
 On March 5, 2021, the Company changed its name to NorthWest Copper Corp. and commenced trading on the TSX-V under the new symbol "NWST".

 The head office and principal address of the Company is 1055 West Hastings Street, Suite 1900, Vancouver, British Columbia, Canada, V6C 2E9.
-The Company's registered and records office address is #3200 - 650 West Georgia Street, Vancouver, British Columbia, Canada, V6B 4P7.
+The Company's registered and records office address is #2200 - 885 West Georgia Street, Vancouver, British Columbia, Canada, V6C 3E8.